Federal Direct Lending Program

 What You Need to Know

-- 3.8% for Stafford Subsidized Loan (need-based, does not accrue interest while the student is enrolled in college)
+- 5.05% for Subsidized Loan (need-based, does not accrue interest while the student is enrolled in college)

-- 6.8% for Stafford Unsubsidized Loan (not need-based, accrues interest even while the student is enrolled in college)
+- 5.05% for Unsubsidized Loan (not need-based, accrues interest even while the student is enrolled in college)

 In order to better plan and understand your loans, please refer to the loan calculator tool in the link below.
 This tool will help you understand the impact education loans will have on student and parent borrowers.